 Like all of my previous attempts at vegan marshmallow-making, this was a colossal failure.
 (Alice, the lady behind Angel Food Confectionery thinks I might not have let enough water boil off.)
-I was too lazy to make a vegan marshmallow frosting, so I ran out and grabbed pre-fab vegan mallows and tried not to feel like a failure.
+I was too lazy to make a vegan marshmallow frosting, so I ran out and grabbed some Dandies and tried not to feel like a failure.
 Before I finished, I did a lot of bragging to my co-workers that I was going to make these cupcakes.
 Then I under baked them and set several of them on fire with the kitchen torch.
 So I will be sending them the link to this post in addition to my apology for another cupcake-less week in the office.

 For the cupcakes you’ll need:

 - 1 tsp ground cinnamon

 - 1/2 tsp ground allspice

 - 1 & 1/2 cups granulated sugar